zanematthew/inline-ajax-comments/readme.txt

 No

 = Does this support paging? =
-At the momemnt no, later versions might.
+At the moment no, later versions might.

 == Screenshots ==

 1. As seen when user is logged in
-2. Comments form with additional fields
+2. Admin settings
 3. As seen when user is not logged in
-4. Admin settings

 == Upgrade Notice ==

+* Check settings

 == Changelog ==

-= 0.1 =
-* Readme.txt updates

 = 0.1-alpha =
 * Initial version